ORNL/cpp-proposals-pub/aligned_accessor/aligned_accessor.md

     * P2389R2 was voted into the Working Draft at St. Louis, so replace use of `dextents` in examples with `dims`.

+    * Add non-wording section explaining why `aligned_accessor` has no `explicit` constructor from less to more alignment

 # Purpose of this paper

 We propose adding `aligned_accessor` to the C++ Standard Library.